rethinkdb/horizon/docs/protocol.md

   }
 }
 ```
-* `collection` describes which table to operate on in the fusion database
+* `collection` describes which table to operate on in the horizon database
 * `data` is the documents to be written (or removed)
   * `data[i].id` is required for `remove` operations, all other fields are optional
   * `data[i].id` may be omitted in an `insert`, `store`, or `upsert` operations: a new row will be inserted in the collection